 This visualization shows the separation between dark matter (blue) and ordinary matter (red) in a collision of two galaxies in the Bullet Cluster.
 Credit: NASA/CXC/CfA/STScI

 So what next?
-Are we going to have to wait another twenty or so years before the next big discovery – before the next vital missing piece in the jigsaw is found?
-I hope not and I doubt it very much.
+Are we going to have to wait another twenty or so years before the next big discovery before the next vital missing piece in the jigsaw is found I hope not and I doubt it very much.
 The past few decades have been about designing, building and testing the Large Hadron Collider and its giant detectors that are used to capture and record the many billions of subatomic collisions produced inside them.
 In reality, it has only taken a couple of years to find the Higgs boson since the experiment began in earnest.
 With the Higgs confirmed, this also gives us confidence and strong hints as to where to look to answer the next big question.
 And for many, that is to find the particles that are believed to make up dark matter.

 We have known for decades that galaxies would simply not hold together were it just for the gravitational pull of all the matter we see in them: the stars, planets, dust and gas.
 There had to be some other invisible form of matter that contributed the rest of the gravitational glue that stopped the stars from floating away from each other.
 It is thought that there is much more of this dark matter than all the matter we can see.
 One strong possibility is that dark matter is made up of a type of particle that has so far eluded detection.
-And the LHC is perfectly placed to find this particle if it exists.
-The discovery of the Higgs gives up confidence and points us in the right direction to look for this particle.
+And the LHC is perfectly placed to find this article if it exists.
+The discovery of the Higgs gives up confidence and points us in the right direction to look for this article.

 I just hope we are surprised.
 It’s all very well finding the Higgs and confirming that our current theories are on the right tracks, but it would be so much more exciting were we to find something completely unexpected.